splunk/stef/java/README.md

 # Building and Running Tests

-- To build and run all tests do `./gradlew build`
+- To build and run all tests do `./gradlew build`.
+- To generate the JMH performance benchmarks run `./gradlew jmh`.